 Use specific examples that are related to your course when discussing what an Honor Code violation looks like.
 For example:

-- During the final project or exam:
+- During the projects or exams:

 - is it okay to talk to a classmate via Zoom or another platform while screen sharing?